-This tutorial in the category WordPress hacking shows you how to scan WordPress websites and blogs for possible vulnerabilities and enumerate WordPress users.
-WordPress user enumeration is the first step in the brute force attack in order to gain access to a WordPress account and is used to retrieve a list of account names.
-We will also show you how to hide usernames from WPScan so you can avoid easy user enumeration and brute force attempts.
-We will conclude this tutorial with a demonstration on how to brute force root passwords using WPScan in Kali Linux.
-WPScan is a black box WordPress vulnerability scanner and a must have tool for any WordPress web developer to scan for vulnerabilities and solve issues before they get exploited by hackers.
+This tutorial in the category WordPress hacking will teach you how to scan WordPress websites for vulnerabilities, enumerate WordPress user accounts and brute force passwords.
+Enumerating WordPress users is the first step in a brute force attack in order to gain access to a WordPress account.
+WPScan has the option to scan a target website to retrieve a list of account names.
+IN this tutorial we will also look at how to hide usernames from WPScan so you can avoid the enumeration of user accounts and limit the effectiveness of brute force attempts.
+We will conclude this tutorial with a demonstration on how to brute force root passwords using WPScan on Kali Linux.
+WPScan is an automated black box WordPress vulnerability scanner.
+This tool is a must have for any WordPress developer to scan for vulnerabilities and solve issues before they get exploited by hackers.
 Together with Nikto, a great webserver assessment tool, this tool should be part of any penetration test targeting a WordPress website or blog.

 WPScan comes pre-installed on the following Linux distributions:

 The latest version is WPScan 2.8 and the database currently contains:

 - Total vulnerable versions: 98

 - Total theme vulnerabilities: 443